 Ray tracing can also be leveraged for shadows to make them more dynamic and realistic looking.
 You’ll see that used to great effect in Shadow of the Tomb Raider.

 Ray-traced lighting can create much more realistic shadows in dark and bright scenes, with softer edges and greater definition.
 Achieving that look without ray tracing is extraordinarily hard.
-Developers can only “fake” it through careful, controlled use of preset light sources.
-That takes a lot of time and effort — and even then, the result isn’t quite right.
+Developers can only fake it through careful, controlled use of preset, static light sources.
+Placing all these “stage lights” takes a lot of time and effort — and even then, the result isn’t quite right.

-Some games go the whole hog and use ray tracing for global illumination, effectively ray tracing an entire scene.
+Some games go the whole hog and use ray tracing for global illumination, effectively ray-tracing an entire scene.
 But that’s the most computationally expensive and needs the most powerful of modern graphics cards to run effectively.
-Metro Exodus uses it currently, but its implementation isn’t perfect.
+Metro Exodus uses this technique but the implementation isn’t perfect.

-Because of that, half-measures like only ray tracing shadows or reflective surfaces are popular.
-Others leverage Nvidia technologies like denoising and Deep Learning Super Sampling to improve performance and to cover up some of the visual hiccups that occur from rendering fewer rays than would be necessary to create a truly ray-traced scene.
+Because of that, half-measures like only ray-tracing shadows or reflective surfaces are popular.
+Other games leverage Nvidia technologies like denoising and Deep Learning Super Sampling to improve performance and to cover up some of the visual hiccups that occur from rendering fewer rays than would be necessary to create a truly ray-traced scene.
 Those are still reserved for pre-rendered screenshots and movies where high-powered servers can spend days rendering single frames.

 The hardware behind the rays

-Nvidia released a breakdown of generating a single frame of Metro Exodus in April, where it showed how the rendering pipeline is laid out and how it is affected by ray tracing.
-While an RTX 2080 and GTX 1080 Ti might be roughly comparable in performance for non-ray traced games, when ray tracing is applied to a scene, it can take much longer for the 1080 Ti, without the dedicated RT cores, to generate the same image.
+Nvidia released a breakdown of generating a single frame of Metro Exodus, where it showed how the rendering pipeline is laid out and how it is affected by ray tracing.
+While an RTX 2080 and GTX 1080 Ti might be roughly comparable in performance for non-ray-traced games, when ray tracing is applied to a scene, it can take much longer for the 1080 Ti, without the dedicated RT cores, to generate the same image.

-But it doesn’t have to be this way.
-Nvidia’s ray tracing method isn’t the only option out there.
+Nvidia’s ray tracing method isn’t the only option available, however.
 There are also Reshade “path tracing” post-processing effects that deliver comparable visuals without anything like the same performance hit.

 You’ll still want a powerful graphics card for ray tracing no matter the implementation, but as the technique catches on with game developers, we may see a broader array of supporting hardware at much more affordable prices.